SELF CONFIDENCE IS THE KEY

 CRUCIAL!
 LIGHTEN YOUR LOAD!
 YOU DON’T NEED STUFF

 You will be able to move faster, farther, with more ease, and a lot more happily if you lighten your load.
 Most of what you think you need, you don’t.
+And it’s very liberating to just throw a few well chosen things into a pack and take off.
 I highly recommend that you internalize the philosophy of light hiking.
 Every ounce counts.
 You’d be amazed at how much more pleasant it is to walk when you’re not weighted down like a mule.
 The reality you just don’t need much of anything to have a traipse outdoor for a few days.
 These days in Summer I don’t usually bring a tent and just use a sheet of ordinary house Tyvek as a ground sheet.
 I now carry probably about 23 pounds of stuff all in, including water for a 4 night trip.
 That’s not even extreme.
 It’s perfectly easy to carry and makes life a lot easier.
 Here are some resources for help lightening up.

-This website is extremely helpful.
-Read everything you can and take part in the forums.
-There are tons of really knowledgeable and cool people on this site.
+This website is extremely helpful and there are tons of really knowledgeable and cool people on this site.
 I got so much good advice here, it’s crazy. http://www.backpackinglight.com/

 Andrew Skurka’s Blog is useful.
 Read his 7 steps to lighten up.
 I think his distinction between light and stupid light is useful.
 He’s also good at making a distinction between people who are primarily interested in camping, and those primarily interested in hiking.
 They’ll have different needs.
+Personally I don’t really care about camping, I just camp because I want to be remote and you have to sleep.
 You might quibble with some of his stuff, but it’s undeniable that his own trips are pretty amazing, and his advice is based on experience of many thousands of miles in all different types of terrain.

 High Sierra Topix